Collinformatics/MOCHA/README.md

 # MOCHA: Motif Orientation and Characterization for High-throughput Assays

-This bioinformatic analysis will analyze enzyme profiling data, and evaluate the specificity of an enzyme.
+This bioinformatic analysis will analyze enzyme profiling data, and evaluate the specificity of your enzyme.

 Input data must be in a text file, with 1 substrate per line.